mouryabs/Coherence-Resolution-Resolver/README.md

 # Coherence-Resolution-Resolver
 Uses Neural Core Ref to perform coherence resolution, and serves it through REST API.

-Run the Docker File, to run the Flask Server.
+Run the Docker File, to start the Flask Server.

+GET, and POST.

+Input Format:
+  {
+    "text" : "text that you need to send"
+  }
+Output Format:
+  {
+    "text" : "output text"
+  }